dpraimeyuu/htmx-tour-planning/readme.md

 **⚠️NOTE⚠️**: This will overwrite any changes you have made in the exercise folder!

-* `./hide-solution.sh`: This script will reset the exercise folder to its original state by copying the files from the `./solutions/<exercise-folder-name>/starter` folder into the exercise folder.
+* `./hide-solution.sh`: This script will reset the exercise folder to its original state

 **⚠️NOTE⚠️**: this does hard reset and all changes are lost.